-All selected candidates have to submit an affidavit for non-employment.
-Incase if any candidate is in service (public/private), he/she must submit two years leave letter from the respective employer prior to joining the M.A.S / MPhil programme (not applicable to the evening programme students).
+Qualified candidates have to submit an affidavit for non-employment.
+Incase if any candidate is in service (public/private), he/she must submit two years leave letter from the respective employer prior to joining the M.A.S / MPhil programme.
+Note: This will not applicable to the fall programme students